 Both the buyer and the item are within the 48 contiguous US states.

-Generally, listings with free, expedited shipping and either same business day or 1 business day handling qualify for Fast 'N Free.
-The logo may also appear if we can estimate with a high level of confidence, based on past seller delivery information and the buyer's ZIP code, that the item will be delivered in 4 business days or fewer.
+Generally, listings with free, expedited shipping and either same business day or 1 business day handling can qualify for Fast 'N Free.
+The logo may also appear if we can estimate that, based on past seller delivery information and the buyer's ZIP code, the item will arrive in 4 business days or less.

-Selling with eBay Fast 'N Free
+Selling with Fast 'N Free

-eBay Fast 'N Free protects sellers
+How Fast 'N Free protects sellers

 Detailed seller ratings

 Listings with free shipping receive an automatic 5-star rating on the shipping and handling charges detailed seller rating.